apiaryio/dredd/docs/overview.md

 ## Using Multipart Requests

-In following request, dredd will automaticaly add `LF` to all lines in request body.
+In following request, dredd will automatically add `LF` to all lines in request body.

 ```markdown
 # POST /images